busybeaver42/VrGlassViaRpi/README.md

 OS image donwload below: https://www.raspberrypi.com/software/operating-systems/

     sudo raspi-config
-    enable interface SPI for the LCD display (and additional I2C on the RPI Zero W for the right Eye LCD).
+    enable interface SPI for the LCD display (and additional I2C on the Rpi for the right Eye LCD).

 ### Rpi Zero W